 Where to Stay in Panjim

 Spending the night in Panjim is the perfect way to see more of the area.
 There are hundreds of places to choose from in Panjim.
-Here are two suggestions:
+Here are suggestions on where you can stay in Goa.

 Private Cottage ($)